BMW M6: Competition Package

-With the 2014 Competition Package, the M6 comes with a sportier exhaust system with black tips, stiffer springs, dampers, and anti-roll bars, steering is more direct than the base M6, the twin-turbocharged V8 engine utilised in the M6 is updated and is rated at 423 kW and 680 Nm of torque.
+With the 2014 Competition Package, the M6 comes with a sportier exhaust system with black tips; stiffer springs, dampers, and anti-roll bars; more direct steering than the base M6; and an updated version of the M6’s twin-turbocharged V8 engine, now rated at 423 kW and 680 Nm of torque.
 This results in a 0 to 100 km/h acceleration time of 3.9 seconds for the coupe and Gran Coupe versions.

 In 2016, the Competition Pack engine was upgraded to 441 kW and 700 Nm of torque, resulting in a 0 to 100 km/h acceleration time of 3.8 seconds for the coupe and Gran Coupe versions.

 Motorsport

 M6 GT3

 Around the start of 2015, BMW Motorsport began developing a replacement for the successful BMW Z4 GT3 which already had been in action since 2010, where they selected the M6 as the base model.
 Throughout the year, the factory engineered the M6 to match FIA GT3 specifications.
 Emphasis was placed on safety with BMW Motorsport producing an "FIA-approved safety cell in accordance with the very latest safety standards".
 Unlike the Z4 GT3, which used an engine derived from the BMW M3, the engine of the M6 GT3 was virtually unchanged from that of the production model of the M6 (and the BMW M5).
 The engine only faced some modifications for use in motorsport.
 In May 2015, at Dingolfing, BMW works driver Jörg Müller drove the M6 GT3 on its first roll-out to contribute a milestone to its development, and later the M6 GT3 was revealed near the end of the year.

-The M6 GT3 showed its success on its debut year in 2016 when Rowe Racing clinched overall victory at the 2016 Spa 24 Hours with BMW works drivers Philipp Eng, Maxime Martin, and Alexander Sims at the wheel.
+The M6 GT3 showed its success on its debut year in 2016 when Rowe Racing clinched overall victory at the 2016 24 Hours of Spa with BMW works drivers Philipp Eng, Maxime Martin, and Alexander Sims at the wheel.
 The car also saw success in championships around the world, with wins in the VLN, Italian GT Championship, and Super GT Championship.